VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems

 \subsection{Latency}

-Having fine-grained control (DR2) over the actuators in a vibrotactile system means that the data transmission of the system must have low latency and high bandwidth.
-To determine if the latency of VibraForge was below the human perceivable latency threshold of 45 ms \cite{vogels2004detection}, we measured the end-to-end latency of a PC to a control unit (i.e., the transmission latency of the Bluetooth Low Energy protocol (BLE)), and of a control unit to a vibration unit (i.e., the latency of the custom UART protocol).
+Low latency and high bandwidth are crucial for data transmission in spatialized vibrotactile systems, particularly in scenarios where user actions trigger immediate tactile feedback, enabling users to respond and adjust their behaviors accordingly.
+To determine if VibraForge's latency was below human perceivable threshold of 45 ms \cite{vogels2004detection}, we measured the end-to-end latency of a PC to a control unit (i.e., latency of the Bluetooth Low Energy protocol (BLE)), and of a control unit to a vibration unit (i.e., latency of the UART).

-To measure the PC to control unit latency, a BLE write GATT command was sent and immediately followed by a BLE read GATT command.
-A Python timer recorded the write command sending time and read command receiving time and computed the difference as the latency.
-We repeated this measurement 100 times and found that the average round-trip transmission latency was $26.67 \pm 6.53 $ ms. Therefore, the one-way transmission latency was approximately $14$ ms. For the control unit to vibration unit latency, repeated measurements using an oscilloscope showed that each command took $125$ us to be transmitted from one unit to the next unit on a chain.
-Therefore, latency on the longest chain with 16 actuators would accumulate to $2$ ms. Adding the two measurements together would thus result in an overall latency of approximately $16$ ms, which would be virtually imperceptible by humans \cite{vogels2004detection}.
+To measure the PC to control unit latency, a BLE GATT write command was sent and immediately followed by a read command.
+A Python timer computed the difference between the write command sending time and read command receiving time.
+We repeated this measurement 100 times and found the average round-trip transmission latency was $26.67 \pm 6.53 $ ms. Therefore, the one-way transmission latency was approximately $14$ ms. For the control unit to vibration unit latency, repeated measurements using an oscilloscope showed that each command took $125$ us to be transmitted from one unit to the next unit.
+Therefore, latency on a chain with 16 actuators would be $2$ ms. These added to an overall latency of approximately $16$ ms, which would be virtually imperceptible by humans \cite{vogels2004detection}.